SmithWillSuffice/ohanga-pai/content/blog/45_thepublichubble.md

 Lunchtime listening this week, Brian Greene chatting with Adam Reiss on cosmology.

+## Hubble Telescope is in the Public Commons

 At one point Riess mentions he decided to not rest on his laurels, and went back into research "using the Hubble telescope."